VMFS Recovery

 ZFS

 Zettabyte File System is one of the most advanced combinations of a logical volume manager and properly a filesystem.
-It features high storage capacities: up to 16 Exabyte file size and 256 Zettabyte volume size.
-ZFS provides powerful data compression, protects data from corruption, verifies data for integrity and performs automatic repair if needed.
+It features high storage capacities: up to 16 Exabyte file sizes and 256 Zettabyte volume sizes.
+ZFS provides powerful data compression, protects data from corruption, verifies data for integrity, and performs automatic repair if needed.
 It also grants such features as snapshots and copy-on-write clones.
 ZFS consists of the following structural elements:

 • vdev – elements making up a pool